hygieia/hygieia/Setup.md

 * [API](/api)

 #### Tool Collectors
-In general all the collectors can be run using the following command
+In general, all the collectors can be run using the following command
 ```bash
 java -jar <Path to collector-name.jar> --spring.config.name=<prefix for properties> --spring.config.location=<path to properties file location>
 ```